Alberto Masi: Juventus

 After winning the bid for the young defender, Pro Vercelli decided to sell Masi immediately.
-On 5 July 2012, Masi joined Serie A and Piedmont club Juventus F.C. in another co-ownership deal on a 4-year contract.
+On 5 July 2012, Masi joined Serie A and Piedmont club Juventus FC in another co-ownership deal on a 4-year contract.
 On 22 August 2012 Juventus bought the player outright, buying the remaining half of his registration rights from Pro Vercelli by selling the co-ownership of Elio De Silvestro plus and undisclosed cash sum.
 Juventus later revealed in its annual financial report that Masi had cost the club €2 million and 50% of De Silvestro's contract which was valued at €800,000; thus, the fee involved €1.2 million cash.

 On 31 August 2012, Masi returned to Pro Vercelli from Juventus on a temporary loan deal along with Gabriel Appelt Pires.
-After spending the first half of the 2012-13 Serie B season in the Pro Vercelli starting line-up, making 14 league appearances, Masi was surprisingly called back to Turin in order to be re-located during the 2013 January transfer window.
+After spending the first half of the 2012–13 Serie B season in the Pro Vercelli starting line-up, making 14 league appearances, Masi was surprisingly called back to Turin in order to be re-located during the 2013 January transfer window.
 He was sent out on loan to fellow Serie B outfit, Ternana Calcio until 30 June 2013, with an option to purchase.